Updated: Feb 4

-The easiest way to create a crew or an assembly is by saving the cost details from your job bid items as single units back to your Crews and Assemblies tables.
+COPYING FROM THE BID ITEM DETAIL The easiest way to create a crew or an assembly is by saving the cost details from your job bid items as single units back to your Crews and Assemblies tables.

 For example, if you have created bid item detail for roadway excavation that includes excavators, loaders, trucks and their operators, you can save all of that labor and equipment detail - including quantities, production rate and units of measure - as a Roadway Excavation Crew to your Crews table.